gabekaplan/gabekaplan.github.io/content/tutoring.md

 For Grade 10-12: $55 / hour

-For 1st Year University (Chemistry only): $75 / hour
+For 1st Year University (Chemistry and Physics only): $75 / hour

 ### Scheduling